Vikash12w2/cuda-image-processing-at-scale/README.md

 - nvcc compiler

 ## Build Instructions
-To compile the project, run:
+To compile the project, run the following commands in the terminal: make clean make build
-make clean
-make build

 ## Run Instructions
+Before running the project for the first time, make the run script executable: chmod +x run.sh

-To execute the program, run:
+Then execute the project using:
-./image_processing --input data/input --output data/output --filter normalize
+./run.sh

 ## Command Line Arguments
 --input   : Directory containing input images
---output  : Directory to store processed images --filter  : Image processing filter to apply
+--output  : Directory to store processed images
+--filter  : Image processing filter to apply

 ## GPU Implementation
-CUDA kernels are used to parallelize image processing operations across many images and pixels.
+CUDA kernels are used to parallelize image processing operations across multiple images and pixels on the GPU.

 ## Output
 Processed images and execution logs are written to the output directory.